angelle-sw/sbp/README.md

 This process will be facilitated by a web app which displays all events eligible for betting and allowing users to claim payouts for won bets.

 Users will transfer funds and interact with the smart contract by connecting a Metamask wallet.

+### Outcome reporting

+Outcome reporting data will be sourced from Chainlink oracles.

 ### Staking